open-contracting/standard-development-handbook/docs/standard/terminology.md

 # Terminology

-In order to use key terms consistently across the standard documentation and OCP communication in general, terminology is managed according to a process that ensures both quality and reactivity.
+In order to use key terms consistently across the standard documentation and OCP communication in general, terminology is managed according to a light-weight process that ensures quality.

 ![Terminology process overview](https://www.lucidchart.com/invitations/accept/2eee45ed-5e62-4636-9a44-24b4414f273f)